-Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress Planning permission granted in July 2021 for infrastructure to operate gigabit fibre network on land at HMS Sultan (planning application 21/00290/FULL) Digital Strategy I 1 Gosport Borough Council Digital Strategy - (funded by the UK Shared Prosperity Fund) The Council's Government funded Digital Strategy (UK Shared Prosperity Fund - UKSPF) seeks to deliver digital inclusion projects and maximise the benefits of digital technologies.
+Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress toob is also delivering full fibre broadband in the Borough with projected completion by December 2024.
+Further information available online: www.toob.co.uk/locations/ Planning permission granted in July 2021 for infrastructure to operate gigabit fibre network on land at HMS Sultan (planning application 21/00290/FULL) and this was completed in 2024.
+Digital Strategy I I Gosport Borough Council Digital Strategy - (funded by the UK Shared Prosperity Fund) The Council's Government funded Digital Strategy (UK Shared Prosperity Fund - UKSPF) seeks to deliver digital inclusion projects and maximise the benefits of digital technologies.
 Digital interventions are proposed to be delivered against the three Government set priorities of Communities & Place, Supporting Local Business, and People & Skills.
 GBC and other partners where required UKSPF funding of £1 million: Year 1 (2022/23) - £77,040 Year 2 (2023/24) - £142,599 Year 3 (2024/25) - £786,101 Covering the period 2022/23, 2023/24, and 2024/25.
 Year One - Gosport Borough Council Digital Strategy - (funded by the UK Shared Prosperity Fund) A pilot training scheme offering 1-2-1 bespoke training and mentoring to address specific barriers to digital accessibility started in July 2023.
-The pilot project has been commissioned by the Council and delivered in the Council's supported accommodation, where need for specific digital support has been identified for low income households, homeless customers living in temporary GBC and other partners where required UKSPF funding for Year 1 of £71,300 is being delivered.
-Due to be delivered by end of 2023/24.
+GBC and other partners where required UKSPF funding for Year 1 of £71,300 delivered.
+Delivered 2023/24.

-Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress hostel accommodation and older persons living in sheltered and warden control accommodation.
+Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress The pilot project was commissioned by the Council and delivered in the Council's supported accommodation, where need for specific digital support has been identified for low income households, homeless customers living in temporary hostel accommodation and older persons living in sheltered and warden control accommodation.
 Year Two - Gosport Borough Council Digital Strategy - (funded by the UK Shared Prosperity Fund) GBC and other partners where required UKSPF funding for Year 2 of £142,599 will be delivered.
 Installation of cable tubes for full fibre connectivity into the new Gosport Transport Interchange for future proofing install and digital connectivity.
 No funding requirement needed from UKSPF.
 Digital display boards within the new Gosport Transport Interchange.
 UKSPF funding for promotional campaigns on displays.
 No additional costs to installation of cable tubes in Gosport Interchange project.
 Promotional campaigns on displays attract cost of approximately £45 per campaign.
 As part of Gosport Interchange project.
 Digital Totems - Installation of 4 digital totems in key areas of the Borough offer flexibility in creating new opportunities for advertising, marketing and communication.
 Digital totems: installation of 4 totems at a cost of £30,000 per unit.
 Feasibility studies to commence before installation.
-Ongoing, anticipated to be delivered in 2023/24.
+Ongoing, anticipated to be delivered in 2024/25.
 Digital marketing material - To support the visitor economy the project plan is supporting local attractions and amenities to develop digital marketing and promotional material, to boost business and economy.
-The proposed plan includes the Council procuring a marketing professional to deliver videography, photography, digital art and promotional material across the seasons.
-This material will cover local tourism, heritage, culture, travel links, walking routes and places within Unknown at this stage.
-Ongoing, anticipated to be delivered in 2023/24.
+The proposed plan includes the Unknown at this stage.
+Ongoing, anticipated to be delivered in 2024/25.